nitishdayal/notes/secrets_of_the_javascript_ninja_second_edition/part_2/CHAPTER_04.md

 2. What's the difference between a function and a method?

-    - A function is a stand-alone object, where as a method is a function which is _a property of an object_.
+    - A function is a stand-alone object, whereas a method is a function which is _a property of an object_.

 3. What would happen if a constructor function explicitly returned an object?

-    -
+    - The object would no longer maintain reference to the constructor function.

 ----------